 Step 3: Set Some Goals

 Now that we know how many calories we can burn in a day, we must determine how much we should eat.
-Yes, this, unfortunately, means that we have to count some calories.
+Unfortunately, this means that we have to count some calories.
 I know it’s a pain in the ass, but you will thank yourself for following through in two months.

 First, we need to understand what we are trying to achieve here.
 We want to lose fat.
 A pound of fat is 3,500 calories.
-Depending on your goal, we will need to burn 3,500 calories to lose one pound.
+We will need to burn 3,500 calories to lose one pound, depending on your goal.

 You’re probably telling yourself that 8lbs is ridiculous.
-You’re probably looking to lose more than that, but ask yourself this, how long did it take you to gain the weight you want to lose?
+You’re probably looking to lose more than that, but ask yourself how long it took you to gain the weight you want to lose?
+The healthiest way to lose weight is to lose it slowly.
 Gaining that weight probably took longer than two months.
-The healthiest way to lose weight is to lose it slowly.

 Don’t fear, though.
 You can lose much more than 8lbs in two months.
 It will require more work, though.